jamco88/FOS_analytics/README.md

-# Finincial Ombudsman Service Complaints Analytics
+# Financial Ombudsman Service Complaints Analytics
-Data analysis developed by Risk Innovation team to discover trends in Financial Ombudsman Complaints data to give better legal oversite of emerging threats.
+Data analysis developed by Risk Innovation team to discover trends in Financial Ombudsman Complaints data to give better legal over site of emerging threats.

 The application runs in Cloud Foundry on the LBG sandbox - currently in the DEV environment ([RI face recognition](https://raft-face-recognition.lbg.eu-gb.mybluemix.net/))<hr></hr>